DHernandez24e/weather-dashboard/README.md

 On page reload, prior searches will remain on the page

-5 day forecast is based on calls at 1800 GMT
+5 day forecast is based on data from 1800 hrs GMT